Gravity-Bridge/Gravity-Bridge/solidity/contracts/contract-explanation.md

 ### SendToCosmosEvent

 This is emitted every time someone sends tokens to the contract to be bridged to the Tendermint chain.
-It contains all information neccesary to credit the tokens to the correct Cosmos account, as well as the _eventNonce.
+It contains all information necessary to credit the tokens to the correct Cosmos account, as well as the _eventNonce.

 ### ValsetUpdatedEvent